asm2me/Fusionpbx-API/README.md

 ## Prerequisites

 - FusionPBX server (Debian / Ubuntu) with:
-  - FreeSWITCH ESL enabled on port 8021
+  - FreeSWITCH ESL enabled on port 8021 with `apply-inbound-acl` set to `loopback.auto`
   - PostgreSQL accessible locally
 - Python 3.10+ installed on the same server
+- Nginx with SSL (for WSS and HTTPS access)

 ---